-The bottoms of these muffins are rich and gooey with sweet pineapple and a baked-on caramel syrup.
-Remove them from the tins and serve them upside down so as not to lose any of the pineapple bottoms.
-Make sure your tins are well greased.
-These muffins cannot be made in paper muffin cups.–Bruce Weinstein and Mark Scarbrough
+The bottoms of these pineapple upside-down muffins are rich and gooey with sweet pineapple and caramel syrup.
+Remove the muffins from the muffin tins and serve them upside down so as not to lose any of the bottom.–Bruce Weinstein and Mark Scarbrough

 - Quick Glance